 Bush and Gore each took 48.8 percent of the Florida vote.
 Pat Buchanan received less than 18,000 votes in the state, while Ralph Nader got 96,837, or 2 percent of the total vote cast.
 Florida also discounted 175,000 improperly cast ballots, which came disproportionately from African-American districts.
 Outdated equipment and poorly designed ballots were faulted.
 Some counties in Florida used new optical-scan machines, while others used decades-old punch cards, lever machines, and paper ballots.
 Confusing "butterfly" or "caterpillar" ballots—where names of candidates were listed on multiple pages—also made it hard for people to be sure they had voted for the candidate of their choice.
 Some ballots were disqualified for "overvotes," selecting too many candidates, while others had incomplete punches such as dimples and "hanging chads."
 The automatic recount did not re-evaluate the discounted ballots, however, and on November 26, the Florida secretary of state certified that Bush had won the state by 537 votes.
 Bush accepted the results and appointed a transition team.
 Gore demanded a hand count.
 The election was not yet over.

-Working on a laptop computer out of the Vice President's mansion, Gore gathered the latest political reports and plotted his legal and political strategy.
+Working on a laptop computer out of the vice president's mansion, Gore gathered the latest political reports and plotted his legal and political strategy.
 Gore v.
-Harris went to the Florida State Supreme Court, which ruled unanimously in Gore's favor for a full statewide review of all the "undercounted" ballots.
+Harris went to Florida's supreme court, which ruled unanimously in Gore's favor for a full statewide review of all the "undercounted" ballots.
 Bush's attorneys appealed to the U.S. Supreme Court, which on December 12, ruled 5 to 4, in Bush v.
 Gore, that insufficient time remained to conduct a recount that would not violate the equal protection clause of the Constitution.
 The majority had all been appointed by Republican presidents, leading Gore's supporters to call the ruling more political than judicial.
 One of the dissenters, Justice John Paul Stevens (also a Republican appointee) wrote angrily: "Although we may never know with complete certainty the identity of the winner of this year's presidential election, the identity of the loser is perfectly clear.
 It is the nation's confidence in the judge as impartial guardian of the law."